-To determine which motorcycle insurance company in Michigan has the best service, we used several data sources including the National Association of Insurance Commissioners' complaint index, J.D.
-Power's automobile survey score and A.M.
-Best's financial strength rating.
-Below, see the customer service and stability ratings for the top motorcycle insurance companies in Michigan.
+To determine which motorcycle insurance company in Michigan has the best service, we used several data sources including the National Association of Insurance Commissioners Complaint Index and AM Best's Financial Strength Rating.

-- NAIC complaint index: This score represents the number of complaints an insurance company has received relative to its size.
-A score of 1.00 is the average number of complaints, and a lower score is better.
-An insurance company's NAIC complaint index includes complaints pertaining to both motorcycle and automobile insurance.
+- NAIC Complaint Index: This score represents the number of complaints an insurance company has received relative to its size.
+A score of 1.0 is the average number of complaints, and a lower score is better.
+An insurance company's NAIC Complaint Index includes complaints pertaining to both motorcycle and automobile insurance.

-- A.M.
-Best financial strength rating: This score provides a holistic evaluation of an insurance company's financial strength, and its ability to pay out insurance claims, even in times of high claim demand (such as after a natural disaster) or economic downturn.
+- AM Best Financial Strength Rating: This score provides a holistic evaluation of an insurance company's financial strength and its ability to pay out insurance claims, even in times of high demand (such as after a natural disaster) or economic downturn.

 Michigan motorcycle insurance: Costs by city

 In addition to an overall statewide average, we also determined the average cost of insurance on a per-city basis for major locations in Michigan.
 Use the table below to see how your motorcycle rates compare to those of your neighbors.